A-Alexandrov2021/nlg-project/README.md

 ng build --prod

 This command builds an optimized version of the application without the additions that support the development tools.
 The output from the build process is placed in the dist/ folder.
 In addition to the JavaScript files, there is an index.html file that has been copied from the nlg-project/src folder and modified to use the newly built files.

-## Running the Application

-Once the image has been created, create and start a new container using the command shown as below:

-docker run -p 80:80 -p 443:443 nlg-project

-Open a new browser window and navigate to http://localhost:80

 ## Development server